Site Overlay

 Perform evoked potential tests: The technician may administer light stimulation or breathing tests to provoke brain activity and more accurately observe abnormalities.

-Troubleshoot issues: They must be able to resolve any problems with the equipment to ensure a clear recording.
+Troubleshoot issues: They must be able to resolve any equipment problems to ensure a clear recording.

 Maintain patient comfort: The technician must ensure the patient is as comfortable as possible during the test, which can be an intrusive experience.